-A house of your own is probably considered as one of the greatest assets a Filipino could have.
+A house and lot is one of the items in many Filipinos’ bucket lists.
 Being family-oriented, Filipinos regard their homes as a venue for cultivating their children’s values, principles, and well-roundedness.
-Filipino families, therefore, prioritize convenience, security, and tranquility when seeking an ideal place to call home.
+Other than cultivating good character and morals, Filipinos prioritize convenience, security, and tranquility when seeking an ideal place to call home.

 However, with today’s urbanization, the dynamics of an “ideal home” have changed significantly.
 Several residential developers offer a variety of sizes, styles, structures, and forms in their real estate developments.
 Other than houses and lots, property buyers can now choose from apartments, townhouses, houses and lots, and condominiums.

 With spaces becoming more scarce in metropolitan areas, condo developments are space-efficient residential alternatives to houses and lots.
 Nowadays, it is hard not to pass by a condominium unit while you go around metropolitan areas such as Metro Manila.

 That said, dynamic individuals and families looking to live in a cosmopolitan environment should look into a condo for sale to find their ideal vertical residence.

 Metro Manila comprises 16 areas—15 cities and one municipality.
 The proliferation of several corporations and sectors in the capital metro spurs the development of condominiums in many areas.
 Interested buyers will find most condos for sale in central business districts, economic zones, and close to educational institutions.

 In case you’re lost on where to search for suitable condominium candidates, here are some of the top hotspots that offer a condo for sale:

 For buyers seeking condos outside of Metro Manila, some of the suitable cities to explore condominiums for sale are: